WolfeComputerServices/openhab-binding-ccaedio/README.md

-# CCAEdio Binding
+# CCA Edio Binding

-This binding is meant for learning coachs of students enrolled in the Commonwealth Chart Acadamy.
+This binding is meant for learning coachs of students enrolled in the Commonwealth Chart Acadamy (CCA).
 It provides the ability to automate based on when students are in school, if a student has any overdue events and upcoming events.

 ## Supported Things